 Day 1 – What To Do in Rovereto

 Rovereto was exactly how I imagined a small Italian town: beautiful architecture, narrow streets and surrounded by rolling hills (well…mountains in this case).
 The town only has a population of 40,000 and everything is within walking distance.
-I stayed in Rovereto for 4 nights with a couple of day trips and did more than you could fit into one day.
-I’ll cover a longer itinerary in a separate post but below were some of my favourites.
+I stayed in Rovereto for 4 nights with a couple of day trips and below were some of my favourite activities.

 Opening hours: Tuesday – Sunday 10.00 – 18.00 with exception of Friday 10.00 – 21.00.
 Mondays closed